ToxicTeacherTTV/NoodleArmsComplete/README.md

 **Tech Stack:** React + TypeScript + Vite frontend | Express + TypeScript backend | PostgreSQL (Neon) with Drizzle ORM | Gemini AI (primary) + Claude (fallback) | ElevenLabs voice synthesis

+> 📘 **New to the project?** Check out the [Master Architecture Document](./MASTER_ARCHITECTURE.md) for a complete overview of how the system works, including memory, personality, and voice pipelines.

 ---

 ## 🎯 Current Architecture (November 2025)